FailAcademy/learning/adp-vancouver/_lessons/week-04/01a-introducing-postgres.md

 ## Exercise 3

-Postgres is a 'Relational Database'.
+PostgreSQL is a 'Relational Database'.
 So far we have not specified any relationships between our data models.
 Let's create relationships between the tables we created in the last lesson.

 The relationships we'll create are defined as follows: